-Within the U.S., the National Institutes of Health (NIH) will invest an estimated $1.495 billion into stem cell research projects in 2016, spanning a wide range of fields from cell biology to electrical engineering.
+Within the U.S., the National Institutes of Health (NIH) had an NIH budget of an estimated $1.495 billion into stem cell research projects in 2016, spanning a wide range of fields from cell biology to electrical engineering.

 This is an increase from $1.391 billion in (actual) spending by the NIH in 2014 and $1.429 billion in (estimated) spending by the NIH in 2015.

-By far, the NIH estimates that its most widely funded sub-category of stem cell research will be “Stem Cell Research – Nonembryonic – Non-Human,” with $646 million of estimated funding for 2016.
+By far, the NIH estimates that its most widely funded sub-category of stem cell research was “Stem Cell Research – Nonembryonic – Non-Human,” with $646 million of estimated funding in 2016.

-The NIH’s second best funded category is “Stem Cell Research – Nonembryonic – Human,” with $457 million estimated for 2016.
+The NIH’s second best-funded category was “Stem Cell Research – Nonembryonic – Human,” with $457 million estimated in 2016.

-Both human and non-human embryonic stem cell research are funded at much lower rates.
+The human and non-human embryonic stem cell research was funded at much lower rates.

-Only 12.0% of federal stem cell research funding is estimated to be allocated to human embryonic stem cell research for 2016 ($172 million out of $1.436 billion).
+Only 12.0% of federal stem cell research funding was estimated to be allocated to human embryonic stem cell research in 2016 ($172 million out of $1.436 billion).

 This demonstrates the relative lack of support given to human embryonic stem cell research by the U.S. government.